rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 <a name="4.221.4.2">4.221.4.2</a> *Optional omission:* If it is considered that the places are too numerous to record exhaustively and some may be omitted without significant loss of identification then all places of manufacture after the third may be omitted.
 Supply in square brackets a phrase in the language and script of the cataloging agency to convey the extent of the omission.
 Include the number of omitted places in the supplied phrase.

 <a name="4.221.4.3">4.221.4.3</a> For descriptions created according to ISBD order of elements, if a subsequent place of manufacture is not related to the same manufacturer, transcribe it in association with the manufacturer to which it corresponds.
-Make a note to indicate the original position on the source of any transposed statements.
-See [Note on manufacture statement](/DCRMR/books/ppdm/Note-on-manufacture-statement/).
+Make a note on manufacture statement to indicate the original position on the source of any transposed statements (see [4.226.4.4](/DCRMR/books/ppdm/Note-on-manufacture-statement/#4.226.4.4)).

-Example: Manchester : printed for a Society of gentlemen ; North Shields : re-printed at the Stanhope Press by J.K.
-Pollock
+Example: `Manchester : printed for a Society of gentlemen ; North Shields : re-printed at the Stanhope Press by J.K.
+Pollock`

 <a name="4.221.4.4">4.221.4.4 </a> Do not, however, transcribe a subsequent place as a place of manufacture if it is recorded as a grammatically inseparable part of another element.